ECES is a cross-national study that aims to explore, describe, and analyze the...

 Argentina (Buenos Aires), Australia, Canada, Chile, Croatia, Czech Republic, Denmark, Germany, Hong Kong SAR, Korea, Lithuania, Netherlands, Norway, Poland, Russian Federation, Slovak Republic, Slovenia, Switzerland, Thailand, and Turkey.

 ICILS was inaugurated in June 2010 at the first meeting of the national research coordinators in Amsterdam.
 Framework and instrument development work was carried out in 2010 and continued in 2011, along with the pilot of the survey instruments.
-The field test was conducted in the first half of 2012, and the main data collection will occur at the beginning and end of 2013 for northern and southern hemisphere countries, respectively.
-The international report will be released in November 2014, followed by the international database and technical report in March 2014.
+The field test was conducted in the first half of 2012, and the main data collection occurred at the beginning and end of 2013 for northern and southern hemisphere countries, respectively.
+The international report will be released in November 2014, followed by the international database and technical report in March 2015.

 The Australian Council for Educational Research (ACER) serves as the international study center for ICILS.
 ACER staff, including Project Coordinator Dr John Ainley, Research Director Mr Julian Fraillon, and Assessment Coordinator Dr Wolfram Schulz, are responsible for designing and implementing the study in close cooperation with the IEA Secretariat, the IEA Data Processing and Research Center (DPC), and the national centers of participating countries.